David Anderson (media executive): Managing director

 In February 2022, Anderson released a book called Now More Than Ever: Australia's ABC, which was published by Monash University Publishing.

 In May 2022, Anderson was named CEO of the Year at the annual Australian LGBTIQ inclusion awards in Sydney.
 In 2019, Anderson had been one of 60 ABC employees to ride on the first float the organisation had ever entered in the Sydney Gay and Lesbian Mardi Gras parade.

 After the ABC received criticism to axe 58 jobs in the archives and libraries department in June 2022, Anderson defended the decision by saying the modernisation of the library would be "a positive for journalists".

 In late 2022, Anderson announced there would be a further restructure at the ABC in 2023.
 Regional ABC teams are expected to be integrated into the national news and investigations division.
 Additionally, Anderson said a chief content officer will be appointed to the organisation to oversee the commissioning of local programs.

 As managing director, Anderson regularly attends Senate Estimates hearings at Parliament House in Canberra where he is questioned over the various operations of the ABC.

 Unlike previous managing directors of the ABC, Anderson has not been provided with a chauffeured government vehicle and in 2021 was using his own 14-year-old Toyota Yaris to drive himself to the ABC's Sydney headquarters and to Canberra for Senate Estimates hearings.

-In October 2022, Anderson was listed at #17 on Mediaweeks "Power 100" list of influential Australian media identities.
+In October 2022, Anderson was listed at No. 17 on Mediaweeks "Power 100" list of influential Australian media identities.

 In January 2024, Media, Entertainment & Arts Alliance members from the ABC voted in favour of a no confidence motion against Anderson after reported alleged interference from pro-Israel lobbyists.
 It was alleged was that Anderson was cowardly and illegally involved in the dismissal of Antoinette Lattouf in December 2023, after she posted material to social media about the Israel-Gaza war.

 In August 2024, Anderson announced his intention to resign as ABC Managing Director.
 In December 2024, it was announced that former CEO of Nine Entertainment, Hugh Marks, will take up the role of managing director in March 2025.